jundalisay/superb/content/en/maharlika/laws/epira/chapter-4.md

 quasi-judicial functions: Provided, That in fixing rates and tariffs, an affirmative vote of three (3) members shall be required.

-SEC.
-39. Compensation and Other Emoluments for ERC Personnel. – The compensation and other emoluments for the Chairman and members of the Commission and the ERC personnel shall be exempted from the coverage of Republic Act No. 6758, otherwise known as the “Salary Standardization Act”.
+## SEC.
+39. Compensation and Other Emoluments for ERC Personnel

+The compensation and other emoluments for the Chairman and members of the Commission and the ERC personnel shall be exempted from the coverage of Republic Act No. 6758, otherwise known as the “Salary Standardization Act”.
 For this purpose, the schedule of compensation of the ERC personnel, except for the initial salaries and compensation of the Chairman and members of the Commission, shall be submitted for approval by the President of the Philippines.

-The new schedule of compensation shall be implemented within six (6) months from the effectivity of this Act and may be upgraded by the President of the Philippines as the need
-arises: Provided, That in no case shall the rate be upgraded more than once a year.
+The new schedule of compensation shall be implemented within 6 months from the effectivity of this Act and may be upgraded by the President of the Philippines as the need arises: Provided, That in no case shall the rate be upgraded more than once a year.

 The Chairman and members of the Commission shall initially be entitled to the same salaries, allowances and benefits as those of the Presiding Justice and Associate Justices of the Supreme Court, respectively.
 The Chairman and the members of the Commission shall, upon completion of their term orupon becoming eligible for retirement under existing laws, be entitled to the same retirement benefits and the privileges provided for the Presiding Justice and Associate Justices of the Supreme Court, respectively.

+## SEC.
+40. Enhancement of Technical Competence

-SEC.
-40. Enhancement of Technical Competence. – The ERC shall establish rigorous training programs for its staff for the purpose of enhancing the technical competence of the ERC in the following
-areas: evaluation of technical performance and monitoring of compliance with service and performance standards, performance-based rate-setting reform, environmental standards and such other areas as will enable the ERC to adequately perform its duties and functions.
+The ERC shall establish rigorous training programs for its staff for the purpose of enhancing the technical competence of the ERC in the following areas: evaluation of technical performance and monitoring of compliance with service and performance standards, performance-based rate-setting reform, environmental standards and such other areas as will enable the ERC to adequately perform its duties and functions.

-SEC.
-41. Promotion of Consumer Interests. – The ERC shall handle consumer complaints and ensure the adequate promotion of consumer interests.
+## SEC.
+41. Promotion of Consumer Interests

+The ERC shall handle consumer complaints and ensure the adequate promotion of consumer interests.

-SEC.
-42. Budget of the ERC. – The amount of One hundred fifty million pesos (P150,000,000.00) is hereby allocated from the existing budget of the ERB for the initial operation of the ERC.
+## SEC.
+42. Budget of the ERC

+150m pesos is the intial budget of the ERC.

 Any balance shall initially be sourced from the Office of the President of the Philippines.
 Thereafter, the annual budget of the ERC shall be included in the regular or special appropriations.

-SEC.
-43. Functions of the ERC. –The ERC shall promote competition, encourage market development, ensure customer choice and penalize abuse of market power in the restructured electricity industry.
+## SEC.
+43. Functions of the ERC

+The ERC shall promote competition, encourage market development, ensure customer choice and penalize abuse of market power in the restructured electricity industry.
 In appropriate cases, the ERC is authorized to issue cease and desist order after due notice and hearing.
 Towards this end, it shall be responsible for the following key functions in the restuctured